-- ★ An Inclusion Strategy also obliges you to define the terms "inclusion", "disadvantaged", "disabled" etc. and therefore helps to clarify terms and definitions you work with. - ★ Strategy is seen as an important element of a long term perspective: to reach common goals and to have a shared vision. - an Inclusion Strategy" at www.SALTO-YOUTH.net/InclusionStrategyBooklet/
+- ★ An Inclusion Strategy also obliges you to define the terms "inclusion", "disadvantaged", "disabled" etc. and therefore helps to clarify terms and definitions you work with. - ★ Strategy is seen as an important element of a long term perspective: to reach common goals and to have a shared vision. - ★ ... - More about Inclusion Strategies in the upcoming SALTO Inclusion booklet: "How to develop an Inclusion Strategy" at www.SALTO-YOUTH.net/InclusionStrategyBooklet/